What The Maternal Blood Draw Is And When To Do It

 - Human T-Lymphotropic Virus Types I/II (HTLV I/II)

 As soon as you enroll for cord blood banking with Americord Registry, we ship you our Cord Blood Collection Kit.
-It contains all of the equipment your medical practitioner will need to collect stem cells from your baby’s cord blood as soon as you give birth.
-It also contains the equipment needed for the Maternal Blood Draw, which must be done right after you are admitted at the hospital to give birth.
+It contains all of the equipment your medical practitioner will need to collect stem cells from your baby’s cord blood at birth.
+It also contains the equipment needed for the Maternal Blood Draw, which must be done right after you are admitted to the hospital to give birth.